Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 Throughout her interview, she held the hand of Patrick Dussault, a human trafficking liaison officer at a family wellness centre in Akwesasne.

-Dussault, a former OPP officer, says he helped a few women like Sierra during his law enforcement career — work he carries on today.
+Dussault, a former Ontario Provincial Police (OPP) officer, said he helped a few women like Sierra during his law enforcement career — work he carries on today.

+Sierra now lives in Akwesasne, a Mohawk traditional hunting and fishing ground where the French set up a mission in the 1750s, then had provincial and international borders laid over it.

-Akwesasne is susceptible to human traffickers because of its geographic location, Dussault says.
-He says you can travel freely between Quebec and the United States with no border crossings
+Akwesasne is susceptible to human traffickers because of its geographic location, Dussault said, because you can travel freely between Quebec and the United States with no border crossings.

-When the river is frozen during the winter, traffickers and their victims cross the borders via "the ice road" on foot or by snowmobile, often managing to evade the Canadian Coast Guard, Dussault says.
+When the river is frozen, traffickers cross the borders via "the ice road" on foot or by snowmobile, often managing to evade the Canadian Coast Guard, Dussault said.

+Statistics Canada said there were about 550 police-reported incidents of human trafficking in 2021 across Canada.
+The vast majority of those incidents were in large cities.

 Between January and October 2022, Dussault counted 13 trafficking survivors who sought help from the centre.
-None of them were from the region, but all were sold in Akwesasne and Cornwall, he says.
+None of them were from the region, but all were sold in Akwesasne and Cornwall, he said.

+"The girls recruited in Akwesasne rarely go to work there [because] the pimps want to break any ties a girl may have," Dussault said in a French interview.

 According to Dussault, three women from Akwesasne have received services as victims of sex trafficking in the last five months.